dtcu0ng/H81M-DS2-Hackintosh/README.md

 Notes:
 (*): macOS 12 Monterey does not support iMac15,1 or older SMBIOS, use iMac16,1 (if you only have iGPU) or iMac17,1 (if you have dGPU) and add -lilubetaall to boot-args.

+(*): Apple dropped support for Kepler NVIDIA grapics card since Monterey Beta 7, so you need be cautious, if you in Monterey < Beta 6, don't update to Beta 7 or just go back to earlier version like Big Sur, Catalina,...

 # What is working
 | Status  | Functions: |
 | ------------- | ------------- |